Lightstep: Pay for the Observability, Not Just the Telemetry

 Lightstep’s update is part of an overall strategy for the company to define observability as a service that goes beyond the simple collection of metrics through telemetry.

 “People have been somewhat programmed to believe that the telemetry is observability when it’s actually just the raw material,” Sigelman said.
-“I think we’re trying to change the way people think about the space to see the telemetry as a commodity they can control, and observability as a value based tool that they build on top of that telemetry.”
+When it comes to telemetry vs observability, Sigelman adds, “I think we’re trying to change the way people think about the space to see the telemetry as a commodity they can control, and observability as a value based tool that they build on top of that telemetry.”

 Lightstep has built its metrics collecting from the OpenTelemetry project, though its sees its value add as the workflows it offers to better pinpoint problems, and keep monthly monitoring bills reasonable.
 It allow users to set constraints and to set a budget on what they want to actually spend on their telemetry.
 The Lightstep software will “right size within that budget from a telemetry standpoint,” Sigelman said.